Collective Science

 Almost every generation imagines itself on a precipice, where individual or societal problems seem too complex to solve, and the future is bleak.
 Yet, society survives each time, often reinventing itself.
 With global climate change, dying oceans, democide, killer epidemics, and other modern crises, humanity may truly now be at the precipice where our actions in the next decade will determine the future of humankind and our only planet.

-If you landed on this page, you likely believe in collective intelligence (CI) and are likely a champion.
+If you landed on this page, you likely believe in collective intelligence (CI) and are a champion.
 If you want to learn more about the science of collective systems and intelligence, read on.

 A bit of historical perspective first.
 How groups or collectives make decisions is as old as social processes in humanity.
 But the science of collective processes isn’t unique to humans.
 All social organisms – including slime molds, ants, bees, social spiders (you don’t want to know), and primates – need to act collectively, either to collective challenges or to achieve greater efficiency.

-While humans have developed many mechanisms for collective decision-making (juries, elections, the dreaded committee, …), these historical resources are often limited or sabotaged by human behavior to the point where many of us are not optimistic about the future.
+While humans have developed many methods for collective decision-making (juries, elections, the dreaded committee, …), these historical resources are often limited or sabotaged by human behavior to the point where many of us are not optimistic about the future.
 There is hope.
 Modern information technologies – from the internet to artificial intelligence resources – are changing how humans make decisions, hopefully making better decisions or solving more complex problems.

 To make these new technologies as good or better than the historical resources, we must understand the science of these collective processes.
 The viewpoint taken here is that while human social processes are mind-bogglingly complex, there is a commonality across all social organisms determining how diverse individual information is assembled (or not) into collective decisions.
 Understanding these common collective processes provides a unique perspective on how to solve the complexities of human collective decision making.

-Here is what you find on this website.
+Here is what you find on this website

 Unique Aspects of the Internet for CI: The Internet’s unique capabilities – its breadth (global connectivity), depth (detailed information capture), and accuracy (precise information transmission) – are essential for the emergence of modern CI implementations.